 It's just held at a more reasonable hour for young children.
 The celebration runs from 10 a.m. to 2 p.m.
 It's included with regular museum admission.

 The whole family can take a spin on the ice at Steinberg Skating Rink in Forest Park.
-The rink is hosting a New Year's Eve party for kids and adults from 10:00 am until 12:30 a.m.
+The rink is hosting a New Year's Eve party for kids and adults from 10:00 a.m.
+New Year's Eve day until 12:30 a.m.
 New Year's Day.
-Skate admission is $7 a person and skate rental is $6.
-Food and drinks are also available for purchase.
-No reservations are required.
+Kids and adults will enjoy party favors and noisemakers as they ring in the New Year.

 It's from 7 p.m. on New Year's Eve until 7 a.m. on New Year's Day.
 Kids can ice skate, swim, play basketball and more.
 Kids can also bring pillows and sleeping bags if they want to sleep at some point.
 Advanced registration is required and fees vary.

 It's a New Year's Celebration for the preschool set.
 This fun celebration in St. Louis County is designed for children ages 3 to 5.
-The festivities include story time, snacks, crafts and a special countdown at noon.
+The festivities include story time, snacks, crafts, and a special countdown at noon.
 The cost is $10 per child.
 The celebration begins at 11 a.m., at RiverChase Recreation Center in Fenton.